yourlefthand/insight-median-degree-challenge/README.md

 ```

 ### CA certificates
 Lein will attempt to fetch dependencies from clojar and maven repositories that may use https.
-On some systems (particularly virtual machines) the system ca certificates may need to be refreshed before dependencies can be fetched and the project compiled:
+On some systems (particularly virtual machines) the system ca certificates may need to be refreshed before dependencies can be fetched and the project compiled.

+*NOTE* if these dependencies are not met, it may not become apparent until compile.
+If dependency fetching fails at compile, please refer to this section

 on debian: